drivendataorg/zamba/README.md

 `zamba` can be used both as a command-line tool and as a Python package.
 It is also available as a user-friendly website application, [Zamba Cloud](https://www.zambacloud.com/).

-Please visit https://zamba.drivendata.org/docs/ for documentation and tutorials.
+Check out the [Wiki](https://github.com/drivendataorg/zamba/wiki) for community-submitted models.

-Check out the [Wiki](https://github.com/drivendataorg/zamba/wiki) for community-submmitted models.
+Visit https://zamba.drivendata.org/docs/ for full documentation and tutorials.

 ## Installing `zamba`

 First, make sure you have the prerequisites installed:

 * Python 3.7 or 3.8
 * FFmpeg